hansfindel/ember_blog/README.md

 This blog is built from the following open source components:

 - [Ruby on Rails](https://github.com/rails/rails) - The back end API is a Rails app.
-It responds to requests (almost RESTfully) in JSON.
+It responds to requests (almost RESTfully) in a JSON format.
 - [EmberRails](https://github.com/emberjs/ember-rails) - The front end is an Ember.js app that communicates with the Rails API.
 - [Foundation](http://foundation.zurb.com/) - The UI is designed and accomplished with Zurb Foundation.
+It has a similar structure with bootstrap, so I decided to test it as well.

+## Learning Ember.js

+There are a few tutorials to learn to use this framework.
+But many of those use other tools to accomplish some of the frameworks functionalities.
+In the following links, you should find good references to learn Ember.js

+- [This pages wiki](https://github.com/hansfindel/ember_blog/wiki/Create-a-new-Ember-App) - It still is an ongoing project.
+- [Tony Coconate's Tutorial](http://www.devmynd.com/blog/2013-3-rails-ember-js) - I found it was a very helpful tutorial to learn the basics.

 ## To Do List
-- Handle user without internet connection
 - Keep up with the wiki
 - Searcher & autocomplete